Table of Contents

 - Provides quick newsletter signups for them to continue the conversation after guests leave the website

 Take a look yourself.
 Explore the Nexus Campaign by viewing their website.

-For Northeast, we crafted videos which reflect what they stand for and how the work they’ve done impacts community members, students, teachers, farmers, graduates, and more.
+For Northeast, we crafted videos that reflect what they stand for and how the work they’ve done impacts community members, students, teachers, farmers, graduates, and more.

-We captured several videos to demonstrate their unique value ad.
+We captured several videos to demonstrate their unique value add.
 View the completed videos here.

 Bonus Challenge: Meeting Deadlines